Evyweb/ioctopus/README.md

 # Draft of a simple IOC container in Typescript

 ## Introduction
-This is just a draft for an attempt to create a simple IOC (Inversion of Control) container in Typescript.
-The idea is to create a simple container that can be used to register and resolve dependencies working with functions and without reflect metadata.
+This is just a **draft** of an attempt to create a simple IOC (Inversion of Control) container in Typescript.
+The idea behind is to create a simple container that can be used to register and resolve dependencies working with functions and without reflect metadata.
+It is using simple Typescript code, so it can be used in any project without any dependency.
+Remember that it is just a draft and it is not ready for production.

 ## How to use